lidofinance/docs/docs/guides/steth-integration-guide.md

 When unwrapping, wstETH gets burns and stETH is getting unlocked.

 Thus, amount of stETH unlocked when unwrapping is diferent from what has been initially wrapped (given a rebase happened between wrapping and unwrapping wstETH).
-Note, that WstETH contract includes a shortcut to convert ether to wstETH under the hood, which allows to effectively skip the wrapping step and stake ether for wstETH directly.

 ## General integration examples